Separation of Infrared and Bulk in Thermal QCD

-Recently a number of lattice QCD papers focused on the same temperature range as the one investigated here and in other recent IR phase studies (see e.g.~\cite{Dick:2015twa,Ding:2020xlj,Aoki:2020noz, Kaczmarek:2021ser,KOTOV2021136749, Chen:2022fid, Kaczmarek:2023bxb}).
+Recently a number of lattice QCD papers focused on the same temperature range as the one investigated here (see e.g.~\cite{Dick:2015twa,Ding:2020xlj,Aoki:2020noz, Kaczmarek:2021ser,KOTOV2021136749, Chen:2022fid, Kaczmarek:2023bxb}).
 Their physics goals are mostly different and tend to involve the chiral limit, such as in studies of U$_\text{A}$(1) problem or chiral phase transition.
-Other related developments include an approximate color-spin symmetry~\cite{Rohrhofer:2019qwq, Glozman:2022lda}, as well as recent Refs.~\cite{Liu:2023cse, Athenodorou:2022aay, Kehr:2023wrs}.
-Conversely, the present CLQCD data could be used to study these other problems.
+From symmetries perspective, it would be interesting to study how low dimensional nature of low-lying Dirac modes in IR phase relates to the approximate color-spin symmetry observed in Refs.~\cite{Rohrhofer:2019qwq, Glozman:2022lda}.
+Other related developments can be found in Refs.~\cite{Liu:2023cse, Athenodorou:2022aay, Kehr:2023wrs}.
+The present CLQCD data could be used to study some of these problems.